Whitehall Park School’s local governance is overseen by the Local Advisory Board (LAB) which has a strong focus on three strategic functions:

 Adviser Appointment and Attendance Record

 All schools are required to publish each advisers appointment date, term of office and attendance record.
-Click here for the Whitehall Park Board Annual Governance Statement from last academic year 2018/19.
+This will be updated in February 2022

 To contact Whitehall Park School’s Local Advisory Board please email the school office.